SamQuigley/SpotifyDataAnalysis/README.md

 max -> song duration

 # Knowledge
-This project helped me undertand the core attributes to popular songs as well understand the attributes that are in my favourite songs and how the two datasets differ.
+This project helped me undertand the core attributes to popular songs, as well understand the attributes that are in my favourite songs and how the two datasets differ.
 ```

 ### Prerequisites